Skip to main content

 Can spondylolisthesis get worse over time?

-Some cases can progress, especially in children and adolescents with isthmic spondylolisthesis.
-Regular monitoring with X-rays helps track any progression and guide treatment decisions.
+Some cases can progress, especially in children and adolescents with isthmic spondylolisthesis, and in adults with degenerative spondylolisthesis where disc and facet joint degeneration continues.
+Regular monitoring with standing X-rays helps track any progression and guide treatment decisions.

 Ready to Address Your Spondylolisthesis?